-The MAP recognized the importance of this Knee Arthroplasty cost measure and conditionally supported the measure pending NQF endorsement.
-During NQF endorsement review, the MAP encouraged the Cost and Resource Use Standing Committee to specifically consider the appropriateness of the risk adjustment model to ensure clinical and social risk factors are reviewed and included when appropriate.
+MAP recognized the importance of this Screening/Surveillance Colonoscopy cost measure given the volume of this procedure.
+MAP Conditionally Supported this measure pending NQF endorsement.
+During the NQF endorsement review, the MAP encourages the Cost and Resource Use Standing Committee to specifically consider the appropriateness of the risk adjustment model to ensure clinical and social risk factors are reviewed and included when appropriate.
 MAP cautioned about the potential stinting of care and noted that appropriate risk adjustment could help safe guard against this practice.
 Additionally, MAP expressed concern over the precision of the cohort definition and whether there was a sufficiently large cost performance distribution in this measure.

 U.2.3.
-Describe how the feedback described in 4a2.2 has been considered when developing or revising the measure specifications or implementation, including whether the measure was modified and why or why not
+Describe how the feedback described in 4a2.2 has been considered when developing or revising the measure specifications or implementation, including whether the measure was modified and why or why not specifications updates should be implemented in the finalized measure.
+More specifically, this process included the following steps for each of two webinars: